globewalldesk/revuu/README.md

 Server running support and auto-advance:

 In this extensive update, incredibly (to Revuu's author), a major bug was fixed.
-Now the user can run Sinatra (and possibly Rails) servers from within Revuu.
+Now the user can run Sinatra servers from within Revuu.
 This is a major step toward enabling spaced repetition review of questions about complex web frameworks--enabling the user to efficiently drill harder methods while Revuu handles the complex setup.
 Be sure to add

-    BUNDLE_GEMFILE='./GEMFILE' &&
+    BUNDLE_GEMFILE='./Gemfile' &&

-before the `ruby <server_file.rb>` command.
+before the `ruby <server_file.rb>` Sinattra command.
 (Still need to update help file with these instructions.)

 Also we now automatically move the user to the next question to review (after prompt) after recording a review; also, add an 'x' shortcut to do that directly.